ravewillow6383/tic-tac-toe/README.md

 * uses global variables: game_is_still_going and board
 * prompts the player asking if they want to play again
-* if they do, resets game board and game is still going flag and calls the lets_roll() to get the game started again
+* if they do, resets game board, reset turn count and reset game_is_still_going flag.
+* calls the lets_roll() to get the game started again
 * if player does not want to play again, it says goodbye and calls a sys.exit(0) for a clean exit into the command line.